Epherum/Missguided/README.md

 ### Authentication:

-- firebase Auth (currently redoing authentication so login and wishlist are down until 6/12 )
+- firebase Auth (currently redoing authentication so login and wishlist are down )

 ### Database: